 Tour our campus to get comfortable with your surroundings.

 Work on Your Plan

 Know the answers to these questions:

 What are your long-term and short-term career goals?
 What will you need to accomplish in order to reach them?
 What KSAs - Knowledge, Skills, and Abilities - will you need to qualify for the work you wish to do?
 How will you achieve those KSAs?

 What degree or certificate program will you pursue at Bucks?
 Familiarize yourself with the requirements and any elective options.
 What courses will help you achieve those KSAs and reach your goals?
 How can you best choose electives to maximize the KSAs you will achieve through those courses?

 Conduct Career and Educational Research

 Don’t know all the answers to the questions above just yet?
 That’s OK, now’s the time to do your research to help fill in the gaps.

-Visit Career Services and use the resources to plan your career and choose your major.
-Be sure to use all four tools in the Career Toolbox and explore other Career Services resources for students, such as the Career Planning Checklist .
+Visit Center for Student Employment + Career Development and use the resources to plan your career and choose your major.
+Be sure to use all four tools in the Career Toolbox and explore other Career Services resources for students, such as the Career Planning Checklist (PDF).
 Stop by the Resource Room in Student Services for print resources and computer access.